ukushu/IAppRater/README.md

 * - min days after first app launch = 3
 * 0 - input of IAppRater's "self" for using some properties if needed for some custom purposes with them
 * 1 - if application state is .idle or .paused
-* 2 - if some sessions duration is larger than 5 hrs (had made after `appRater.firstLaunchDate` )
+* 2 - if some sessions duration is larger than 5 hrs
-* 3 - if user have never rated app.
+* 3 - if user have never did rate the app.
 But if he is rated at least once - never show "rate app" button to user

 ### if you need to debug your "isNeededToRate()" value - you able to set input parameter